-Phase 1 Early Bridge/Demolition is using the traditional Design-Bid-Build approach for (1) the widening of two railroad bridges (Harvard Street Bridge in Medford, and Medford Street Bridge in Somerville) to accommodate the additional Green Line tracks and (2) the demolition of the MBTA tire storage building at 21 Water Street in the Lechmere Station area to provide parking and staging areas for the Phase 2/2A work.
+Phase 1 Early Bridge/Demolition is using the traditional Design-Bid-Build approach for ongoing Phase 1 construction activities including the widening of the Harvard St.

+railroad bridge (Medford) and the Medford St. railroad bridge (Somerville) to accommodate the additional GLX tracks and the demolition of the MBTA tire storage building at 21 Water Street in the Lechmere Station area to provide parking and staging areas for the Phase 2/2A work.